avalon60/OraTAPI/README.md

 - expression

 #### Maintained by Trigger
-If you set the `col_auto_maintain_method` proprty to <i>trigger</i>, you should ensure that your trigger template(s) is designed to make appropriate updates, for on the columns that you list.
-Example:
+If you set the `col_auto_maintain_method` property to <i>trigger</i>, you should ensure that your trigger template(s) is/are designed to make appropriate updates, to the columns that are listed.

 ```
 create or replace trigger %trigger_owner_lc%.%table_name_lc%_biu